 Taught by: Antonio Iadarola, Antonio Starnino.

-We will explore various co-design methods to create meaningful user experiences and deliver effective and sustainable solutions.
-Rather than starting with a solution and adapting it to people, you will start by understanding the needs of people in order to develop and improve your services.
+In this beginners course you'll discover several methods for creating meaningful user experiences and designing effective and sustainable solutions.
+Rather than starting with a proposal and then adapting it to people, you will begin by understanding their needs in order to develop your solution.

 Who should take this course?